 Directions:

-Wrap seeds in a paper towel to get a kick start on germination.
+With this method, seeds get wrapped in a damp paper towel to help kick start germination.

 Starting seeds this way can reduce the time it takes to germinate.